ktaka-ccmp/google-oauth2-example/google-oauth-01/Readme.md

 # Authentication using Sign in with Google

-The content of this page describes how to test apps in this repository, using Sign in with Google on localhost or servers other than localhost.
+The content of this page describes how to test apps in this repository using Sign in with Google.
+Extra steps are needed when we run apps on servers other than localhost.
-It seems using HTTPS is required for servers other than local hosts.
+It seems using HTTPS is mandatory for servers other than local hosts.

-## Localhost
+## How to test apps on localhost

 ### Setup OAuth configuration on Google APIs console